Virgin Holidays Booking Conditions

 9. If You Cancel Your Holiday

 9.1.
 You, or any named member of your party, may cancel your travel arrangements at any time prior to departure.
-Written notification by post or email from the ‘lead name’ on the booking must be received at our offices.
+Written notification by post or email from the ‘lead name’ on the booking must be received at our offices as soon as possible.
 Since we incur costs in cancelling your travel arrangements, you will be required to pay the applicable cancellation charges (with the exception below).
-For more information on cancellation charges please see the notes below.
+For more information see below.

 Please note: If the reason for your cancellation is covered under the terms of your insurance policy, you may be able to reclaim these charges from your insurance company.
 Your insurance premium is non-refundable by us.

 9.2.
 You can cancel your booking without paying cancellation charges if the performance of your package, or the carriage of passengers to your destination, is significantly affected by unavoidable and extraordinary circumstances.
 In such circumstances, we will arrange for your booking to be terminated and for you to receive a full refund.
-We will observe advice provided by the UK Foreign & Commonwealth Office.
+We will observe advice provided by the UK Foreign, Commonwealth and Development Office.